jvalue/jayvee/rfc/0009-expressions/README.md

 ### Handling of booleans

 The expression resolving of boolean does follow the common pattern.
-When operators of similar precedence don't determine the order, we evaluate from left to right.

 ### Handling of numbers

-Division and remainder operators **always** produce `decimal` values.
+Division operator and multiplication/addition/subtraction with at least one decimal operand  **always** produce `decimal` values.
 To convert to an integer value, the operators `floor`, `ceil`, `round` have to be used.

-Division by zero should produce an `INVALID` value in the future.
-For now, it will just throw an error.
+Division by zero throws an error.

+### Handling of texts

+We currently only support equality check on text values

-### Interplay of booleans and numbers
+### Interplay of different primitive value types

-We infer the datatype based on the operator.
-The resulting value type of each operator unambiguous.
+We infer the primitive value type based on the operator.
+The resulting value type of each operator is unambiguous.

-The operands `==` and `!=` are the only ones that allow operands of different types.
+The operands `==` and `!=` are the only ones that allow operands of different value types.
 Other operators are unambiguous.
 Comparing the equality of two operands of different value types always resolves to `false`.

 ## Drawbacks

-- No strings supported yet.
 - Some operators are functions in other languages which might be unintuitive.
 - Always converting to decimals on division might lead to misleading results if the programmer is not aware.